jhurlocker/InstructLabForAcademica/showroom_instructlab_summit2024/content/course _content/7-1 Open Source and InstructLab.md

 # Open Source and InstructLab

-InstructLab is an open source project for customizing large language models (LLMs) and small language models (SLMs).
+:bulb:InstructLab is an open source project for customizing large language models (LLMs) and small language models (SLMs).
 Developed by IBM and Red Hat, InstructLab provides a cost-effective solution to improve alignment of language models and opens doors to those with minimal machine learning experience to contribute to customizing language models.
+Community contributions to AI models become possible with InstructLab through the simple workflow and open-source licencing.

-Join Máirín Duffy from Red Hat to explore:
+:bulb:Join Máirín Duffy from Red Hat to explore:
-- the challenge of contributing to an AI model
+- the challenge of contributing to an AI model, which today impacts the ability to contribute to AI models
 - how anyone can contribut knowledge and skills to a model
 - what Makes InstructLab open source
 - how anyone can be part of this open source community